nassermendes/algarviocharity-website/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Development

+This website is built with HTML, CSS, and JavaScript, hosted on GitHub Pages.

+## Contact

+For more information, visit [algarviocharity.org](https://algarviocharity.org) or email us at info@algarviocharity.org.